 It may dislike being handled too much and want you to leave it alone for a while.
 Tortoises don’t mind some handling, but they’re not social animals like cats and dogs.

-The tortoise may be eager to receive the food and wants you to put the meal down immediately.
+The tortoise may be eager to receive its food and wants you to put the meal down.

-Of course, it could be as simple as breeding aggression or defensiveness if you’re dealing with a tortoise during the mating season.
-That’ll go away once the tortoise’s hormones calm down.
+Of course, it could be breeding aggression or defensiveness if you’re dealing with a tortoise during the mating season.
+That’ll go away once the tortoise’s hormones settle.

 Can My Tortoise Injure Itself While Headbutting Stuff?